TomLXXVI/python-hvac/docs/examples/vapor_compression/rating algorithm air condenser.md

 ## Desuperheating Region

 The same procedure as for the condensing region can be followed.
 The state of refrigerant at the inlet and at the outlet of the desuperheating region are already known from the start.
 At the outlet the refrigerant must be saturated vapor (vapor quality 100 %).
 So, as in the case of the condensing region, the heat transfer rate and temperature rise of air across the desuperheating region can be immediately solved for.
 Consequently, the state of air leaving the condenser is now also determined, as the state of air entering the desuperheating region has already been determined when solving for the condensing region.
-Again, the mean state of air and refrigerant across the desuperheating region are determined and the flow length of the desuperheating region is calculated by iteration.
+Again, the mean state of air and refrigerant across the desuperheating region are determined and the required flow length of the desuperheating region is calculated by iteration.